 Ingredients: Beef and chicken, beef and chicken liver, ground bone, carrots, celery, beets, parsley, lettuce, watercress, spinach, broccoli sprouts, flax seed, barley grass powder, wheat grass powder, chlorella, apple, blueberry, cranberry, plums, artichoke, lecithin, dried seaweed, grape seed extract, milk calcium, coral calcium, dried Enterococcus faecium fermentation product, dried Bacillus subtilis fermentation product, dried Lactobacillus plantarum fermentation product, dried Lactobacillus acidophilus fermentation product, dried Lactobacillus casei fermentation product, dried Lactobacillus lactis fermentation product, dried yeast culture, dried Aspergillus oryzae fermentation product, dried Aspergillus niger fermentation product, sage extract, rosemary extract, choline chloride, ascorbic acid, zinc proteinate, iron proteinate, vitamin E supplement, niacin supplement, manganese proteinate, calcium pantothenate, thiamine mononitrate, copper proteinate, pyridoxine hydrochloride, riboflavin supplement, vitamin A acetate, folic acid, biotin, vitamin B12 supplement, vitamin D3 supplement

 |Estimated Nutrient Content|

-The fourth ingredient is ground chicken bone, an excellent source of natural calcium.
+The third ingredient is ground bone, an excellent source of natural calcium.